Training and Development Initiatives

 Journal Clubs at FDA's product centers for Drugs, Medical Devices, and Tobacco (CDER, CDRH and CTP) provide a forum for staff to stay current about scientific literature by sharing information through discussion.

 Many FDA laboratories have smaller group meetings to provide a chance for young scientists to present data and receive constructive feedback.
-Additionally, the FDA Biosciences Library offers training events to assist staff with their research or regulatory work.
+Additionally, the FDA Biosciences Library offers training events to assist staff with their research.

 FDA invites scientific experts from across the globe to present in seminar and lecture series as well as rounds.
 Some series primarily bring in experts from external organizations.